-- Staff to staff.
-See Staff Code of Conduct document and Whistle-Blowing Policy. - Staff to pupil.
-See pp.3-10 Child Protection & Safeguarding Policy and the Complaints Procedure Policy. - Pupil to pupil.
-See below. - Pupil to staff.
-The Second Master will investigate and then refer the matter to the Headmaster.
+- Pupil to pupil.
+See below. - Adult to pupil.
+See Sections 1-5, Child Protection & Safeguarding Policy and the Complaints Procedure Policy. - Adult to adult.
+See Staff Code of Professional Conduct document and Whistleblowing Policy. - Pupil to adult.
+The Second Master or Deputy Head Pastoral will investigate and then refer the matter to the Headmaster.
 A record of the incident and the response will be kept by the Second Master.